willemwaegeman/bioml/teaching/index.md

 	Master in Bio-science Engineering and Bioinformatics, since 2008 Lecturer-in-charge

-- Machine learning: from theory to practice, fall, annually, UGent Academy for Engineers, since 2021 (evening program) Co-lecturer
+- Machine learning: from theory to practice, spring, annually, UGent Academy for Engineers, since 2021 (evening program) Co-lecturer

 - Deep learning: from theory to practice, fall, annually, UGent Academy for Engineers, since 2021 (evening program) Lecturer-in-charge